 In May 2016, the American Heart Association (AHA) released a snapshot of the heart disease status around the globe.
 The health data compiled from around 190 counties showed heart disease to be the prime cause of death.
-There are around 17.3 million deaths each year and the number is expectedto rise over 23.6 million by 2030.
+There are around 17.3 million deaths each year and the number is expected to rise over 23.6 million by 2030.

 International organizations are coming together to reduce the chances of cardiac arrest cases and improve lives.
-The AHA is working in collaboration with Cardiology Group and the United Nations to launch an evidence-based study.
-The study will be a collection of data from countries all around.
+The AHA is working in collaboration with the Cardiology Group and the United Nations to launch an evidence-based study.
+The study will be a collection of data from countries all around the world.
 The initiatives taken have reduced the overall death rates by 30.8% from 2001 to 2011.

 Self-inflating resuscitator dominated the market owing to their usability in hospital emergency departments such as neonatal and delivery ward and the increasing number of self-inflating resuscitators being launched.
 In January 2015, Laerdal filed a premarket approval (PMA) for its NeoNatalie resuscitator.
 The reusable self-inflating resuscitator was equivalent to Ambu Mark IV Baby Resuscitator.
 The NeoNatalie resuscitator was used for neonatal resuscitation up to 5kg.

-Flow-inflating bags require an oxygen reservoir to ensure 100% oxygen flow.
-The flow-inflating resuscitators are majorly used in the neonatal care and intensive units.
+Flow-inflating bags require an oxygen reservoir to ensure a 100% oxygen flow.
+The flow-inflating resuscitators are majorly used in neonatal care and intensive units.
 According to the 2012 American Academy of Pediatrics Instructor Update, infants need flow-inflating bags for administrating Continuous Positive Airway Pressure Therapy (CPAP).
 As the available self-inflating bags cannot deliver CPAP, flow-inflating bags are preferred for neonatal care.